-• The files of a SESAM/SQL database can be protected by BS2000 passwords, see section "BS2000 passwords for files in the database" on page 171.

-Users must be authorized to access the database (system access control), in other words they must be registered with the database system as authorized users.
-Details of the requirements for working with a SESAM/SQL database are provided in section "Access permission for a SESAM/SQL database" on page 172.
+- The files of a SESAM/SQL database can be protected by BS2000 passwords, see section "BS2000 passwords for files in the database". - Users must be authorized to access the database (system access control), in other words they must be registered with the database system as authorized users.
+Details of the requirements for working with a SESAM /SQL database are provided in section "Access permission for a SESAM/SQL database".
 This section introduces the concepts of a system user ID and an authorization identifier, and describes how to set up a user with comprehensive privileges.